The Cool386 site is now in its own domain. Unreliable hosts which delete

 Four Valve FM Receiver.
 The "Simplified Fremodyne" from Radio News August 1951 is reconstructed.

 Simplified Fremodyne.
 How much further can the Hazeltine circuit be simplified?
 This receiver was the test.

 Homemade Fremodyne.
 This is one of my attempts at building a Fremodyne receiver as an FM mantel radio.
 Sound quality turned out to be quite good with this set.

 Solid State Fremodyne.
-Electronics Australia's article from May 1970 on making a solid state version of the Fremodyne.
-This is not the full article, but sufficient information is given for experienced constructiors to duplicate the design.
+Electronics Australia's design from May 1970, for a solid state version of the Fremodyne.

 Gilfillan 68F.
 Another commercially made mantel radio using the Fremodyne circuit for FM reception.